 This project is being carried out in four stages:

 Also as part of this project, we are funding and evaluating emerging practices to the delivery of services by elder abuse MDTs, especially those that are similar in nature to elder abuse forensic centers.
-In Year 1, we have funded and are evaluating the Forensic Center Service Advocate model, based at the Los Angeles County Elder Abuse Forensic Center.
-We have issued a request for proposals for Year 2 projects, with proposals due 9/29/2017.
-The RFP with complete details can be found here.
+In Year 1, we began funding and are evaluating the Forensic Center Service Advocate model, based at the Los Angeles County Elder Abuse Forensic Center.
+Three additional emerging practices/MDTs have received support in Year 2 of our project:

 Grantee: Enhanced Multidisciplinary Teams (E-MDT) in Upstate New York State; Lifespan of Greater Rochester